StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Limitations and Discussion

 \section{Limitations and Discussion}

-Our method still relies on the disparity map.
+Our method relies on the disparity map.
 If the results generated by other depth estimation models are inaccurate, our method will also be unable to produce high-quality stereo images.
-Furthermore, when using high-precision disparity maps obtained from actual device measurements, the results may not be entirely satisfactory, as shown in Table \ref{tab:ablation_mb} and Fig. \ref{fig:ablation_sample_mb}.
+Furthermore, when using high-precision disparity maps obtained from device measurements, the results may not be entirely satisfactory, as shown in Table~\ref{tab:ablation_mb} and Figure~\ref{fig:ablation_sample_mb}.

 When using our depth to stereo image model, one may observe overlapping areas in the generated images.
 This issue might stem from the \textit{LatentDepth2ImageDiffusion} model we used, which tends to fill blank areas with pixels from adjacent main subjects rather than background elements.
-In such cases, a better-quality image can be generated by first generating a single image using the \textit{Depth2Image} model, and then applying our Image to Stereo Image Pairs method, as illustrated in Fig. \ref{fig:limit}.
+In such cases, a better-quality image can be generated by first generating a single image using the \textit{Depth2Image} model, and then applying our Image to Stereo Image Pairs method, as illustrated in Figure~\ref{fig:limit}.

-We found that our method can be used for inpainting tasks with the original text prompt to an image Stable Diffusion model.
+We found that our method can be used for inpainting tasks with the original text prompt to a Stable Diffusion image model.
 We conducted a simple test where, after obtaining $ \bm{x}_t $ using null-text inversion, we applied various masking ratios to the right side and tested whether Stable Diffusion could fill in the blank areas within the mask during denoising.
-The results, as shown in Fig.~\ref{fig:discuss_inpaint}, indicate that our method is somewhat effective for inpainting when a smaller area of the image is masked.
+The results, as shown in Figure~\ref{fig:discuss_inpaint}, indicate that our method is somewhat effective for inpainting when a smaller area of the image is masked.
 However, when a larger portion of the image is masked, the inpainting results exhibit a strong patchwork appearance.
 Applying our method to inpainting tasks might require further modifications to both the model and the technique.